han8909227/data-structures/README.md

 # Insertion Sort O(n^2)
 A sorting algorithm taking a list or tuple of numbers and sort them according to respective numerical values.

+# Merge Sort O(n^2)
+A sorting algorithm taking a list or tuple of numbers and sort them according to respective numerical values.